Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 Beyond the individual detection of massive DM halos through gravitational imaging, it is also possible to constrain SIDM by looking at the collective impact on lensed observables of the entire subhalo and line-of-sight halo population.
 Indeed, most DM halos contained in the small cylinder stretching from the source to the observer are either too light or lie too far in projection from the lensed images to be directly detection with high confidence.
 However, their collective effect might be observable at a statistically significant level, especially when data from multiple gravitational lenses are combined.

 Such an approach was originally taken in Ref.~\cite{Dalal:2002aa} using flux-ratio anomalies in quasar lenses, and recently refined using an updated sample of lenses in Refs.~\cite{Hsueh:2019ynk,Gilman:2019vca,Gilman:2019nap}.
-Of particular relevance to SIDM, Ref.~\cite{Gilman:2019bdm} showed that a sample of eleven quasar lenses can provide constraints on the concentration of subhalos and line-of-sight halos. \red{With 50 lenses, it would be possible to put constraints on the self-interaction cross section and its velocity dependence~\cite{Gilman:2021sdr}.} Beyond quasars, extended lensed images could also be used to constrain the properties of the low-mass DM halo population (see e.g.~Refs.~\cite{Birrer2017,Daylan:2017kfh}).
+Of particular relevance to SIDM, Ref.~\cite{Gilman:2019bdm} showed that a sample of eleven quasar lenses can provide constraints on the mass-concentration relation of subhalos and line-of-sight halos. \red{With 50 lenses, it would be possible to put constraints on the self-interaction cross section and its velocity dependence~\cite{Gilman:2021sdr}. {In an extension of the work developed in Ref.~\cite{Gilman:2019bdm}, Ref.~\cite{PhysRevD.107.103008} propose a formalism to infer constraints from quasar lenses in model parameter spaces where core-collapse is allowed, while the data does not allow for a large fraction ($f>80\%$) of all low mass halos to be collapsed (a scenario likely in dissipative dark matter models) it also implies that an SIDM interpretation is viable only in the presence of significant core-collapse.}} Beyond quasars, extended lensed images could also be used to constrain the properties of the low-mass DM halo population (see e.g.~Refs.~\cite{Birrer2017,Daylan:2017kfh}).
 In this case, it is useful to describe the DM halo population in terms of its convergence power spectrum, as originally proposed in Ref.~\cite{Hezaveh_2014} (see also \cite{Chatterjee2018}).